 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Vegetable vs. Meat — In-Depth Nutrition Comparison
+Vegetable vs. Pork Meat — In-Depth Nutrition Comparison

 Compare

-• Vegetable has more Vitamin A RAE, and Vitamin K, however, Meat is higher in Vitamin B1, Selenium, Vitamin B6, Vitamin B3, Phosphorus, Vitamin B12, and Vitamin B2.
+• Vegetable has more Vitamin A RAE, and Vitamin K, however, Pork Meat is higher in Vitamin B1, Selenium, Vitamin B6, Vitamin B3, Phosphorus, Vitamin B12, and Vitamin B2.

 Food varieties used in this article are Vegetables, mixed, frozen, cooked, boiled, drained, without salt and Pork, fresh, loin, tenderloin, separable lean only, cooked, roasted.